Time Waits for No One! Analysis and Challenges of Temporal Misalignment: Empirical Results and Analysis

 As LMs are widely used in modern NLP systems, it is important to inspect how robust they are to \temporaldrift.
 We seek to understand how \temporaldrift affects the language modeling task in our four domains and if temporal domain adaptation helps in downstream tasks.

 \paragraph{Vocabulary Shift} We first consider an extremely simple measurement of language shift: how do vocabularies change across time periods?\footnote{This can be understood as a model-free way to measure covariate shift for NLP tasks that take text as input.} We use a similar procedure to the one \citet{gururangan2020don} used for analyzing domain similarity.
 Fixing a domain, we compare the (unigram) vocabularies of each pair of training sets.
 The vocabularies are built using the 10K most frequent terms from each time period.
 We note that vocabulary overlap is higher between two time periods the closer they are.
 Most domains see a sizeable amount of shift; however, Yelp is relatively stagnant.
 Fig.~\ref{figure:word_overlap} visualizes the overlap measurement.
+Table~\ref{tab:overlapcorr} in Appendix~\ref{sec:appendixB} shows the correlation between model performance and the word overlap. \kelvin{not married to this table; can remove or shove to appendix too.} \nascomment{leave it}

-\paragraph{Temporal Domain Adaptation} We next apply DAPT to GPT2: for each domain, we continue pretraining and then evaluate perplexity.
+\paragraph{Temporal Domain Adaptation} Researchers have studied the broader problem of distributional shift \cite{Shimodaira2000ImprovingPI,Zhang2013DomainAU}.
+The NLP community has historically tackled these problems via domain adaptation \cite{Jiang2007InstanceWF, daume-iii-2007-frustratingly, gururangan2020don}.
+Taking inspiration from these approaches, we next apply DAPT to GPT2, treating each time period as a domain: for each time period, we continue pretraining and then evaluate perplexity.
 We consider how the perplexity varies with the (mis)alignment between the DAPT training data and the evaluation data.
 We measure the TD score, which summarizes how much performance is affected by \temporaldrift (now applied to perplexity).
 The results of temporal domain adaptation are in Fig.~\ref{figure:gpt2_lm}.

 \paragraph{\ref{Q3} Domains are a major driver of \temporaldrift in LMs.} Consistent with \citet{lazaridou2021pitfalls}, Fig.~\ref{figure:gpt2_lm} shows degradation of LM due to \temporaldrift; it further shows considerable variation by text domain.
 Twitter changes most rapidly, and food reviews are much slower.
 This observation is consistent with past work on language change in social media \cite{stewart-eisenstein-2018-making, eisenstein2014diffusion}.
 To the extent that a LM's practical usefulness is associated with its fit to new data, researchers and practitioners should understand the temporal dynamics of their target text domains and plan LM updates accordingly.